-FY 2009 actual spending was $3.518 trillion.
+FY 2009, actual spending was $3.518 trillion.
 More than half was Mandatory spending.
-These are programs that have been established by an Act of Congress, and must be funded to meet their program goals.
+These are programs—established by an Act of Congress—and must be funded to meet their program goals.
 Congress cannot cut spending in these programs without another Act.
 The budget for these programs are estimates of what it will cost to fund them.

-The interest on the federal debt was $187 billion, or 5 percent of total spending.
-This, too, was an estimate of what must be paid each year to owners of U.S. debt.
+The interest on the federal debt was $187 billion, or 5% of total spending.
+This amount, too, was an estimate of what must be paid each year to owners of U.S. debt.

 The rest was discretionary spending.
 These are programs that Congress must authorize funding for each year.
 The largest category is military spending.

-Mandatory spending was $2.112 trillion, or 60 percent of the U.S. Federal Budget.
-It included Social Security ($678 billion), Medicare ($425 billion) and Medicaid ($251 billion).
-It also included $151 billion for TARP which was moved to the mandatory budget in subsequent budgets, since it was approved by an Act of Congress.
+Mandatory spending was $2.112 trillion, or 60% of the U.S. Federal Budget.
+It included Social Security ($678 billion), Medicare ($425 billion), and Medicaid ($251 billion).
+It also included $151 billion for TARP, which was moved to the mandatory budget in subsequent budgets, since an Act of Congress approved it.

-The other reason the budget was DOA was because 2008 was an election year, and Bush's budget cut popular programs, something that wouldn't help any Congressional member's reelection.
-It cut Medicare, grants to states, and kept all other spending for non-security departments flat.
-(Source: "$400 Billion Deficit to Greet Bush's Successor," USA Today, February 2, 2008.
-"Congress and Administration Delay FY 2009 Appropriations," American Institute of Physics, September 30, 2008.
-"Monthly Budget Review FY 2009," Congressional Budget Office.)
+The other reason the budget was DOA was that 2008 was an election year, and Bush's budget cut popular programs.
+These budget cuts were something that wouldn't help any Congressional member's reelection.
+It cut Medicare, grants to states, and kept spending for non-security departments flat.

 Largest Budget Deficit in U.S. History